lintool/clueweb/README.md

 ClueWeb Tools (Fork) - Retrieval models
 =======================================

 The code is forked from [Jimmy Lin's clueweb repository](https://github.com/lintool/clueweb).
-The only change occured in the addition of a retrieval app and spam filter app
+This repository focuses on additional apps (for retrieval, spam filtering, duplicate filtering, etc.)

 Differences to the original lintool/clueweb repository